 Ajuy

-In addition to the geological interest that the area arouses (it has a deposit of oceanic sediments and fossils of extinct marine creatures), its black sand beach stands out and, above all, its ancient caves, which can be reached and even accessed.
+In addition to the geological interest in the area (it has a deposit of oceanic sediments and fossils of extinct marine creatures), its black sand beach stands out and above all.
+You can even access and explore its ancient caves.

 Lobos Island

-Just 15 minutes by ferry from the port of Corralejo, it used to be the home of an important reserve of sea lions that is trying to recover.
-It seems incredible that just 6 km² of islet provide such a number of tourist options, not to mention the spectacular nature of the place itself.
+Just 15 mins by ferry from the port of Corralejo, it used to be the home of an important reserve of sea lions.
+It seems incredible that just 6km2 of tiny island can provide so many tourist options, not to mention the spectacular nature of the place itself.

 Betancuria

 One of the best kept secrets of Fuerteventura is located a very short distance from Betancuria, which was the first capital of the Canary Islands.
-About 6 kilometers of coastline formed by natural pools of placid emerald waters.
+About 6km of coastline formed by natural pools of tranquil emerald waters.

 Activities